A Survey on Foundation Models for Personalized Federated Intelligence: Background

+where $F_k(\omega)$ is the local loss of client $k$ evaluated on its dataset $\mathcal{D}_k$, and $p_k = \frac{n_k}{\sum_j n_j}$.
 To provide a clear understanding and taxonomy of the FL paradigm, we categorize FL from different perspectives.
 First, based on the types of participating entities, FL can be classified into cross-silo FL and cross-device FL.
 Second, considering the patterns of underlying data distribution across entities, FL can be categorized into horizontal FL, vertical FL, and federated transfer learning~\cite{yang2019federated}.

-\textbf{Participating Entities.} Based on the types of participating entities, the taxonomy of FL can be classified into two main categories: cross-silo FL and cross-device FL~\cite{guo2024hifgl}.
-Cross-silo FL involves a limited number of larger, typically organizational entities, such as banks, hospitals, or research institutions, where data is confined within these institutions~\cite{liu2022privacy}.
-This setup often includes high-capacity devices with sufficient computational resources and is primarily used in scenarios like healthcare or finance.
-In contrast, cross-device FL involves a vast number of smaller, distributed entities, often personal devices such as smartphones, IoT devices, or edge devices.
-These devices typically have limited computational resources and are more diverse in terms of data ownership and access~\cite{yang2022practical}.
-This setup is used in applications like mobile app services or consumer IoT devices.
-To clearly differentiate between entities in data silos and those in large-scale distributed scenarios with limited computational resources, we present a comparative analysis of these two cases, as shown in Table~\ref{table_cross_silo_device_comparison}.
-In addition, Figure~\ref{fig:cross_silo_device_fl} visually illustrates these scenarios.
+\textbf{Participating Entities.} Based on the types of participating entities, the taxonomy of FL can be classified into two main categories: cross-silo FL and cross-device FL~\cite{kairouz2021advances}.
+Cross-silo FL involves a small number of organizational entities, such as banks, hospitals, or research institutes, where data remains local, and each entity typically has abundant computational resources.
+In contrast, cross-device FL involves numerous distributed personal devices, such as smartphones and IoT devices, which typically have limited computational resources.
+Figure~\ref{fig:cross_silo_device_fl} illustrates both scenarios.